PritePatharapon/KSQLDB-Workshop/README.md

 # ksqlDB Workshop — Getting Started with Streaming SQL
 ## Agendar
+- Overview
+- How ksqlDB work with Kafka
+- Way to interact with ksqlDB
+- Basic standing concept on ksqlDB
+- ksqlDB Data pipeline
+- Operations & Monitoring
+- Recap BAAC solution

 ## Overview
 ksqlDB is a database for building stream processing applications on top of Apache Kafka.
 It is **distributed**, **scalable**, **reliable**, and **real-time**. ksqlDB combines the power of real-time stream processing with the approachable feel of a relational database through a familiar, lightweight SQL syntax.
 <p align="center">